Dick Gautier: Celebrity caricatures

 Gautier was known for his caricatures of celebrities and wrote several instructional books on caricature, drawing, and cartooning.

 Personal life

+Richard Gilbert Gautier was born in Culver City, California, on October 30, 1931.
+His father was a grip and his mother was a costume seamstress.

 Gautier was first married to Beverly J. Gerber; the marriage ended in divorce after they had three children together.
-He was divorced from his second wife, actress Barbara Stuart, and his final marriage was to Tess Hightower, a psychologist.
-He had three children, Chrissie, Randy, and Denise, and six grandchildren as well as a stepdaughter, Jennifer and her two children.
+His second wife was actress Barbara Stuart, and his final marriage was to Tess Hightower, a psychologist.

 His son Randy, nicknamed Rand, had both a brief stint in pornography under the name Austin Moore, and would in 1995 steal a videotape from the home of Tommy Lee and Pamela Anderson, containing footage they had filmed of themselves having sex while on vacation.
 Rand, along with a distributor, released it on the Internet, and it became one of the first widespread celebrity sex tapes.

-Gautier died on January 13, 2017, at an assisted living facility in Arcadia, California, following a long illness.
+Gautier died from pneumonia on January 13, 2017, at an assisted living facility in Arcadia, California, following a long illness.